Jump to:

 - 1 egg yolk***

-- 6 oz thick-cut bacon, diced or cut into thin stripsÂ
+- 6 oz thick-cut bacon diced or cut into thin strips

-- 1 large onion, thinly sliced
+- 1 large onion thinly sliced

-- thyme, fresh or dried, to taste
+- thyme fresh or dried, to taste

-- 1/3 cup of shredded mild melting cheese such as Mozzarella or Gruyere (optional)Â
+- ⅓ cup of shredded mild melting cheese such as Mozzarella or Gruyere optional

 Instructions

-BAVARIAN INSPIRED
+- BAVARIAN INSPIRED

-1. Preheat oven to 425 - 450 F depending on your oven's calibration.
+- 1. Preheat oven to 425 - 450 F depending on your oven's calibration.

-2. Roll out pizza dough and place over parchment paper line baking sheets (optional but very helpful).
+- 2. Roll out pizza dough and place over parchment paper line baking sheets (optional but very helpful).

-3. Mix the crème fraîche with the mustard and apply a thin layer over pizza dough.
+- 3. Mix the crème fraîche with the mustard and apply a thin layer over pizza dough.
 Layer the toppings: sauerkraut first, then caraway, then sausage and finally the cheese (if using).

-4. Bake until the edges begin to brown and the dough is cooked through.
+- 4. Bake until the edges begin to brown and the dough is cooked through.

-FLAMMKUCHEN INSPIRED
+- FLAMMKUCHEN INSPIRED

-Prep work: Cook the sliced bacon until it renders most of its fat but is not yet crispy.
+- Prep work: Cook the sliced bacon until it renders most of its fat but is not yet crispy.
 Place on paper towels to drain.
 Saute the sliced onion in the bacon fat until soft and just beginning to brown here and there.
 Set aside.

-1. Preheat oven to 425 - 450 F depending on your oven's calibration.
+- 1. Preheat oven to 425 - 450 F depending on your oven's calibration.

-2. Roll out pizza dough and place over parchment paper line baking sheets (optional but very helpful).
+- 2. Roll out pizza dough and place over parchment paper line baking sheets (optional but very helpful).

-3. Mix the crème fraîche with the egg yolk, salt, pepper and nutmeg and spread over pizza dough.
+- 3. Mix the crème fraîche with the egg yolk, salt, pepper and nutmeg and spread over pizza dough.
 Layer the toppings: sauerkraut first, then sauteed onions and thyme, bacon and finally cheese (if using).

-4. Bake until the edges begin to brown and the dough is cooked through.
+- 4. Bake until the edges begin to brown and the dough is cooked through.

-Ken says
+Ken

 This is a great recipe!
 I made it as written, but I also added some shredded cheddar cheese and diced green onions to the crust.
 It was delicious!

-Anja says
+Anja

 SO SEHR LECKER, BEIDE VARIANTEN!
 DANKE FÜR DAS TOLLE REZEPT!

-Leanne says
+Leanne

 I love sauerkraut but I don't eat it near enough.
 We love pizza so I'll have to give this recipe a try sometime!
 Love the various topping options you've provided!
 Pinning!